wpm/bisemantic/README.md

-# Text Pair Classification
+# Bisemantic

 Bisemantic learns semantic relationships between pairs of text.
 It uses a deep learning model in which a shared LSTM maps the two texts to a common representation format, which are then aligned with training labels.
-This package provides a command line interface for training and running models.
-The `bisemantic.classifier.TextPairClassifier` and `bisemantic.data.TextPairEmbeddingGenerator` may serve as bases for further development work in this area.
+This package provides a command line interface for training and running models, and the `bisemantic.classifier.TextPairClassifier` and `bisemantic.data.TextPairEmbeddingGenerator` may serve as foundations for further development work in this area.